 Your only hope of survival is borne out of running, running and doing a spot more running, and where’s the fun in that?
 Even Forest Gump stops for the occasional box of Cadbury’s Milk Tray, and Sonic the Hedgehog finally calms down once he reaches the Marble Zone.
 Puffy on the other hand is a merciless onslaught of marauding zombie droves…. sprinting Dawn of the Dead remake zombies too, not the traditionally sedate, shambling ones from the original movie.

-You’re only permitted to move up, down, left and right, not diagonally, and the controls feels quite stodgy for an action game that calls for lightning fast reflexes.
+You’re only permitted to move up, down, left and right, not diagonally, and the controls feel quite stodgy for an action game that calls for lightning-fast reflexes.
 Imagine if The Walking Dead cast comprised geriatric ghoul-bashers who struggled to muster the energy to lift a crossbow.
-That’s precisely what shunting Puffy and his better half around the screen feels like… and it certainly doesn’t help that it’s possible to injure one another in two player mode.
+That’s precisely what shunting Puffy and his better half around the screen feels like… and it certainly doesn’t help that it’s possible to injure one another in two-player mode.
 Fun in Golden Axe, not so much here.

 Digitised speech samples also accompany the frenetic action so, for example, you’ll be helpfully informed, “Puffy, you will die” whenever your chances are looking slim, snarl “you gonna burn” when unleashing your deadly fire breath, or exclaim “yeum!” when eating ground grub… mmm, tasty sawdust with rat dropping appetisers.

 In a similar attention to detail vein, all your foes’ strengths and weaknesses are revealed in title screens displayed when your game ends, allowing you to pick up tips and improve your technique next time round.
 In addition to the unusually comprehensive manual, leading into the game, another title screen illustrates how everything works, and which function keys to use to activate special abilities, so there’s no excuse at all for being confused.